ritaeperjesi/rg/readMe.md

 It is prepared to answer questions that are mentioned in the book specifically and for some general small talk.

 Currently it is only running from the computer, it is not online yet.
-This is not ideal, but as long as the book is not published,

 ## To run the code:
 1. Open the project in Pycharm!